Asthma Action Plan

-An Asthma Action Plan is a plan created by your doctor to help asthmatic patients like you to control your asthma effectively.
-Each plan may differ from patient to patient depending on severity and condition of the disease.
-The plan may get reviewed and modified from time to time depending on how well you manage to control your asthma.
-It is extremely useful because patients who use a plan is up to 4 times less likely to be admitted to hospital.
+An Asthma Action Plan is created by your doctor to help asthmatic patients like you to control your asthma effectively.
+Each plan may differ from patient to patient depending on the severity and condition of the disease.
+The plan may get reviewed and modified from time to time depending on how well the asthma is controlled.

 - The name of the medicines and how & when to take them

-- How much of medication to take in different circumstances
+- How much medication to take in different circumstances

 - When to take rescue medication